hmisty/coding/README.md

 ### nodejs

-each directory is a separate environment
+each directory is a separate environment (node\_modules folder in current dir)

 	mkdir PROJECT
-	npm init -y
-	cat package.json

-	npm install YYY --save
+	npm install --save YYY

-* don't forget to use --save to add a dependency entry into the package.json
+* use --save to add a dependency entry into the package.json (auto create if not exists)

 ### git